 Saint Leo offers six start dates throughout the year.
 Courses run on convenient eight-week terms, with two terms scheduled each fall, spring, and summer session.
 In-state and out-of-state residents pay the same tuition rate.
 Several professional development opportunities distinguish this online criminal justice associate degree from other programs.
 Online learners may participate in hands-on learning experiences, such as mock courtroom simulations and visits to correctional facilities and forensic laboratories.

 The program also offers internships with government agencies, such as the Secret Service, the Drug Enforcement Agency, and the Florida Department of Law Enforcement.
 The FBI National Academy Associates approves Saint Leo as an educational partner.
 Saint Leo University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 |Troy, NC||Cost: $$$$$||Graduation Rate: 34%||

 Chartered in 1967 as Montgomery Technical Institute, this state-supported two-year school officially changed its name to Montgomery Community College in 1987.
 The college offers 89 campus-based and distance learning programs, including an associate of applied science in criminal justice technology.
 This online criminal justice associate degree leads to career opportunities in law enforcement, corrections, and security.
-Graduates find employment as police and correctional officers, loss prevention specialists, fraud investigators, and probation and parole officers.

 The fully online degree requires 66-68 credits.
 In the first semester of the program, all students must complete a one-credit orientation that introduces them to campus resources and emphasizes study skills for academic success.
 Coursework in the major provides a foundation in law enforcement, criminal law, criminal investigations, and court procedures and evidence.